22q11.2 Deletion Syndrome in Children

 What is 22q11.2 deletion syndrome in children?

 The 22q11.2 deletion syndrome (22q11.2DS) is a genetic disorder.
 In children with this syndrome, a tiny piece of chromosome 22 is missing.
 This can cause many health problems.
 These problems may range from heart defects and developmental delays to seizures.
 The child may also have changes in how the eyes, nose, or ears look.
 Or the child may have an opening in the roof of the mouth (cleft palate).
-Most children with the syndrome only have some of the health problems.
+Most children with the syndrome have only some of the health problems.
 In general, many of the health problems can be treated, especially if they are found early.

 The name of the syndrome refers to the missing piece of chromosome 22.
-It is located at a place on that chromosome called q11.2.
+It is located at a specific place on that chromosome called q11.2.

 The symptoms of 22q11.2DS can vary greatly from one child to another.
 For that reason, several disorders caused by 22q11.2DS have had other names in the past.
 These names include: